Astaraxia-Linux/Astral/README.md

 Current behavior:

 * Installs new version over the old one
-* Does **not** remove old files yet
-* No conflict resolution yet
+* Atomically replaces files to prevent partial upgrades
+* Conflict detection ensures file ownership tracking

 ### Dependencies

-* `depends` is respected during build
+* `depends` is respected during build and runtime
-* Removal of dependency packages is not fully safe until file ownership DB is implemented
+* Versioned dependencies are checked before installation
+* `bdepends` are build-time only, `rdepends` are runtime-only
+* Host-provided dependencies (system libraries) are automatically detected

 ### Safety Guarantees